-- Threats For example, there are known activities from low-reputation IP addresses or known attacks to exploit existing vulnerabilities on the network. - Vulnerabilities There is no known threat activity, but there are potential vulnerabilities that you must address to prevent an attack.
+- Threats For example, there are known activities from low-reputation IP addresses or known attacks to exploit existing vulnerabilities on the network.
+For more information about the feeds, see "Configuring Threat Intelligence Data Sources" in the Sentinel Administration Guide. - Vulnerabilities There is no known threat activity, but there are potential vulnerabilities that you must address to prevent an attack.
 For example, you might have vulnerabilities in your network that need to be patched, but those vulnerabilities have not been exploited. - Incomplete Monitoring or Threat Intelligence Sentinel is capable of collecting and correlating a wide variety of information that it then uses to inform you of active threats or vulnerabilities.
 The Security Health dashboard informs you if information is not collected or is out of date, which you should address to prevent blind spots in your security monitoring.
 For example, you need to download low-reputation feed data to get an accurate evaluation of potential threats in your network.
-You need to scan vulnerabilities in your network, gather IDS/ IPS data, and download Advisor data to detect potential exploits of vulnerabilities in the network.
+You need to scan vulnerabilities in your network, gather IDS/IPS data, and download Advisor data to detect potential exploits of vulnerabilities in the network.

 NOTE: Users who wish to access the Sentinel Main interface can click Sentinel Main in the left side navigation.
-For more information, see "Sentinel Main Interface" on page 15.
+For more information, see "Sentinel Main Interface" on page 14.